- Related links

 Important information about the Historic Registry spreadsheet

-- You must obtain DNR approval to install a water supply well within 1200 feet of a waste disposal site in a spreadsheet, unless it has been designated as “Archived."
+- You must obtain DNR approval to install a water supply well within 1200 feet of a waste disposal site in a spreadsheet, unless it has been designated as "Archived."
 Not all sites are listed in the spreadsheets – also consult the SHWIMS database for information about waste disposal sites.
 For information about private drinking water wells in Wisconsin, please visit the Wells pages.
-To contact regional DNR drinking water staff, visit the Drinking Water and Groundwater Staff Contacts page.
+If you have question, please contact regional DNR drinking water staff.

 - You must obtain DNR approval for construction on waste disposal sites.
 For more information, please see Development on historic fill sites and licensed landfills.

 - There are separate tabs in the spreadsheet for each of DNR’s five regions.
 Please consult the DNR regional map to find the counties in each region.

 - For a list of currently licensed operating landfills, please see the Waste & Materials Management Program's list of Solid Waste Landfills Licensed in Wisconsin.